maya-mp/377_Final_Project/README.md

 GET Event Search: /discovery/v2/events for finding events and filtering your search by location, date, availability, etc.

 ## A clear set of expectations around known bugs and a road-map for future development.
-For future development, we are interested in expanding our website to
+For future development, we are want to...